 Bipolar Disorder Emergencies and Suicide Prevention

 Bipolar disorder may raise the risk of suicide.
 Mania and depression, the hallmarks of bipolar disorder, can be dangerous.
 During a manic phase, a person with bipolar disorder may be reckless.
-In in about half the case, people with mania can become psychotic -- hearing or sometimes seeing things that aren't real.
+In about half the cases, people with mania can become psychotic -- hearing or sometimes seeing things that aren't real.
 During a depressive state, things may seem so hopeless that life doesn't seem worth living.
-Mixed states are particularly dangerous: A person might feel depressed but keyed-up at the same time.
+Manic or depressed phase episodes that involve mixed features (symptoms of mania during a depressive episode, or symptoms of depression during a manic episode) are particularly dangerous: A person might feel depressed but keyed-up, agitated and energized at the same time.